 Vocational rehabilitation is designed to return a worker to employment as soon as possible.
 You will not be offered retraining opportunities if it is determined that there are suitable jobs already available to you.
 Retraining is only an option when your injuries have made it impossible to return to your previous employment, and there are no other jobs available that match your education and skill level.

 Workers injured on the job who are determined to be eligible for vocational rehab training services can typically receive benefits for up to 26 weeks, with an additional 26-week extension allowed in select cases.
 However, a request for vocational retraining must be filed within two years from the end date of temporary total disability as determined by the treating physician.

 In most cases, retraining programs are provided within the state.
 If a program requires temporary residence away from the worker's home, the employer or workers' compensation insurer must pay reasonable costs for board, lodging, or travel.

 If your employer won't respond to your request for vocational rehabilitation services or you do not feel as though the services being provided are meeting your needs, you can file a dispute with the state workers’ compensation court.
 In this case, you'll qualify for an expedited hearing on the matter.

 Legal representation isn't required to receive workers' compensation benefits, but having an experienced attorney to advocate for your interests can be valuable when you're experiencing difficulty gaining approval for the appropriate vocational rehabilitation services or if you don’t believe the results of your labor market survey accurately reflect your employment prospects.

 The legal team at Neblett, Beard & Arsenault is dedicated to helping Louisiana residents access their workers' compensation benefits.
 We've worked with both part-time and full-time employees, including those with seriously disabling injuries, in a wide range of industries.
-Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation consultation.